irrrwin/irrrwin.github.io/README.md

-# Available at: irrrwin.github.io
+#Powershell Reverse Shell Obfuscator

-*Powershell Reverse Shell Obfuscator*
+Available at: irrrwin.github.io

 Uses simple obfuscation techniques to generate a reverse shell that evades all signature based detection.